-Some Clubs may ask you to have a new check especially if your previous one is over three years old.
-This is nothing to worry about and is simply best practice.
-Some Clubs and Counties require you renew your check every three years and this is also best practice.
+Clubs may ask you to have a new check especially if your previous one is over three years old.
+This is nothing to worry about and is simply FA Policy.

 If you move counties e.g.as a Referee your new County FA can access your previous records, however depending on when your check was done, they may require you to complete an updated one.